mathematica-pub/frontend-shared-packages/projects/demo-app/src/Overview.md

 </vic-xy-chart>
 ```

-The library offers multiple components that are `Chart`s, such as `XyChartComponent` and `MapChartComponent` as well as multiple `DataMarks` components, such as `BarsComponent`, `LinesComponent`, and `GeographiesComponent`.
+The library offers multiple `Chart` components, such as `XyChartComponent` and `MapChartComponent` as well as multiple `DataMarks` components, such as `BarsComponent`, `LinesComponent`, and `GeographiesComponent`.
 Some `DataMarks` components must be used in conjunction with specific `Chart` components.

 A `Chart` component contains a single `<div>` that wraps a single `<svg>`, with content projection slots before and after the `<div>`, and between the opening and closing tags of the `<svg>`.